How to use AI for small business: a practical guide

 How to use AI for small business: start with the problem, not the tool

-The most common mistake small business owners make when starting with AI is evaluating tools before they have identified the problem they are trying to solve.
-The result is buying a subscription, spending two weeks experimenting, and concluding that AI does not help their business.
-AI does not help businesses that have not identified the specific workflow they want to improve.
-It helps businesses that know they are losing customers to slow email replies, spending 12 hours a week on admin that could be automated, or not following up with leads because the manual process takes too long.
-Before evaluating any AI tool, answer this question: What is the one workflow in my business that is most directly costing me revenue or time, and can I quantify what it costs?
-Once you have that answer, you have a brief that tells you which AI category to evaluate.
+The most common mistake owners make when they start with AI is evaluating tools before they have named the problem they are trying to solve.
+You buy a subscription, spend two weeks experimenting, and conclude that AI does not help your business.
+AI does not help businesses that have not identified the workflow they want to improve.
+It helps businesses that know they are losing customers to slow email replies, spending twelve hours a week on admin, or never following up with leads because the manual process takes too long.
+So before you compare a single product, answer one question.
+What is the one workflow in my business that is most directly costing me revenue or time, and can I put a number on what it costs?
+Once you have that answer you have a brief, and the brief tells you which category of AI to look at.

 Step 1: Identify the highest-value problem

-Most small businesses have three or four workflows that are leaking revenue.
-The common ones: Slow inquiry response: Customers email or WhatsApp and wait six to 18 hours for a reply.
-By the time the reply arrives, they have booked with a competitor.
-If you receive 15 or more inquiries per week, calculate how many you think convert versus how many you think could convert with a faster response.
-The gap is your AI case.
-Unqualified calls: You or your team takes calls with prospects who are not a fit, cannot afford your service, or have already decided not to buy.
-If you spend more than three hours per week on calls that do not convert, a qualifier automation addresses this.
-No follow-up: You sent a quote or proposal and never heard back.
-You sent one follow-up email.
-Nothing happened.
-Research shows 80 percent of sales require five or more touches.
-Most small businesses follow up once, if at all.
-Content creation bottleneck: You know your business should be producing marketing content (email newsletter, social posts, blog) but it takes so long that it does not happen consistently.
+Most small businesses have three or four workflows that quietly leak revenue.
+Slow inquiry response is the most common: customers email or message and wait six to eighteen hours for a reply, and by the time it arrives they have booked with someone else.
+If you receive fifteen or more inquiries a week, estimate how many convert now versus how many could convert with a same-hour reply.
+That gap is your case for AI.
+Unqualified calls are next: you spend time with prospects who cannot afford the service or have already decided not to buy.
+If that costs more than three hours a week, a qualifier earns its place.
+No follow-up is the quiet killer.
+Research shows that eighty percent of sales need five or more touches, yet most small businesses follow up once, if at all.
+Content that never ships is the fourth: you know you should publish, but it takes so long it does not happen.
 Pick the one that costs the most.
 That is where AI starts.

-Step 2: Match the problem to the right tool category **Problem: slow inquiry response** Tool category: AI email responder or WhatsApp automation.
-How it works: A system reads incoming inquiries and drafts a reply for human approval.
-Response time drops from hours to minutes.
-Cost: £30 to £100 per month. **Problem: unqualified calls** Tool category: AI intake qualifier on WhatsApp or email.
-How it works: A flow asks qualifying questions before any human involvement.
-Qualified leads get routed.
-Others get a professional response.
-Cost: £50 to £150 per month. **Problem: no follow-up** Tool category: Automated email sequence with AI personalisation.
-How it works: A sequence of three to five emails goes out over two weeks, personalised from the initial inquiry or proposal context.
-Cost: Your existing email platform most likely has this feature. **Problem: content creation bottleneck** Tool category: AI writing assistant.
-How it works: You brief the AI on the topic, audience, and tone.
-It produces a first draft.
-You edit and publish.
-Cost: £15 to £35 per month.
+For slow inquiry response, the category is an AI email responder or messaging automation.
+A system reads incoming inquiries and drafts a reply for a human to approve, which drops response time from hours to minutes.
+Expect to pay £30 to £100 per month.
+For unqualified calls, the category is an AI intake qualifier on WhatsApp or email.
+A flow asks qualifying questions before any human gets involved, routes the good leads, and gives everyone else a professional response.
+Expect £50 to £150 per month.
+For no follow-up, the category is an automated email sequence with AI personalization.
+Three to five emails go out over two weeks, written from the original inquiry or proposal.
+Your existing email platform most likely already includes this.
+For content that never ships, the category is an AI writing assistant.
+You brief it on topic, audience, and tone, it produces a first draft, and you edit and publish.
+Expect £15 to £35 per month.

 Step 3: Choose the simplest tool that solves the problem